 So how exactly do we measure the “dangerous-ness” of a dog breed?
 And what factors should we be looking at?
 There is no correct method or 100% accurate way of measuring how dangerous a dog is.
 Instead, we have to make use of the data we have.

 That said, we measure these dangerous breeds based on two statistics:

 - How many human fatalities (deaths) caused by this dog breed

 - How many attacks from this breed have been reported

-Aggressive dogs and their attacks on human have been a controversial topic ever since the beginning of dog domestication.
-In the 1990’s, the Centers for Disease Control & Prevention (CDC) decided to examine the data on these attacks.
+Aggressive dogs and their attacks on human have been a heated controversial topic ever since the beginning of the domestication of dogs.
+And in the 1990’s, the Centers for Disease Control & Prevention (CDC) decided to examine the data on these attacks.

-They discovered that the Pit Bull was the most “dangerous” breed in the United States (between 1979 and 1996).
-In fact, Pit Bulls were involved in 60 incidents – double the number of incidents with the second place Rottweiler (29).
+They discovered that the Pit Bull was the most dangerous breed in the United States (between 1979 and 1996).
+In fact, Pit Bulls were involved in 60 fatal incidents, which is more than double the number of incidents of the second place Rottweiler (29 incidents).